-Mrs. Staltari is the Director of Clinical Education for the Department of Speech-Language Pathology.
-She has been a practicing speech-language pathologist for 20 years, working with both pediatric and adult populations.
-Her areas of interest include communication disorders that result from neurological impairment in the adult population, as well as motor speech disorders.
-At Duquesne she provides clinical instruction to students working with adults who have neurological impairments, and clients with speech production disorders.
-In addition to clinic instruction, in the classroom, Mrs. Staltari teaches pre-professional students clinical procedures and skills, that serve as a foundation for beginning clinical practicum.
-At the graduate level, she provides essential information regarding business practices in working with communication disorders.
-Mrs. Staltari is the faculty advisor to the Duquesne University chapter of the National Student Speech-Language-Hearing Association (NSSLHA).
+Mrs. Staltari is the Director of Clinical Education and a Clinical Associate Professor for the Department of Speech-Language Pathology.
+She has been a practicing speech-language pathologist for over 30 years, working with both pediatric and adult populations and has been with the university for over 20 years.
+Her areas of interest include communication disorders that result from neurological impairment in the adult population, as well as motor speech disorders and stuttering.
+At Duquesne she provides clinical instruction to students in the university clinic and oversees their clinical education across six semesters at the graduate level.
+Mrs. Staltari teaches pre-professional students clinical procedures and skills, that serve as a foundation for their clinical practicum experiences.
+At the graduate level courses include special topics in clinical practice as well as essential information regarding business practices when working with communication disorders in various service delivery settings.

 Courses Taught SLP 350 Introduction to Observation and Clinical Procedures SLP 510 Diagnostics and Evaluation in Speech-Language Pathology SLP 540W Clinic I SLP 541W Clinic II SLP 542 Clinic III